OfficialBlackCrack/BlackLauncher/README.md

 # BlackLauncher
 Launcher for Hacking

-Attention! there are no Updates for this Launcher here on Github only on the Discord Server!
+Attention!
+There are no Updates for this Launcher here on Github only on the Discord Server!

 just press the start.bat.